remix-run/remix/docs/discussion/form-vs-fetcher.md

   - **Expected Behavior**: In many cases, when users hit the back button, they should be taken to the previous page.
 Other times the history entry may be replaced but the URL change is important nonetheless.

 - **No URL Change Desired**: For actions that don't significantly change the context or primary content of the current view.
 This might include updating individual fields or minor data manipulations that don't warrant a new URL or page reload.
+This also applies to loading data with fetchers for things like popovers, comboboxes, etc.

 ### Specific Use Cases